quantumbtc/bitquan/doc/randomq-implementation.md

 - Uses a 200-byte internal state and 8192 rounds

 ### 2. Compatibility
-- No changes to the Bitcoin protocol
+- No changes to the Bitquantum protocol
 - Preserves the existing block header structure
 - Compatible with existing mining software interfaces